-But it’s not a metric I fall back on in terms of success.
+But DA is not a metric I rely on to determine SEO success.

 I replied, “In terms of success, I don’t use an increase in DA as a metric of a successful link building campaign.
 It’s a tricky metric that doesn’t always tell the full story.
 Just as an example, the latest DA update pretty much brought everything down across the board.
 Yet, our clients saw increases in both their rankings and traffic.”